 SC Ports Authority created 22 acres of salt marsh in the middle of Charleston Harbor, fulfilling its environmental commitment related to the Hugh K. Leatherman Terminal by reverting land on the southern end of Drum Island back into salt marsh.

 More than 100,000 native species of marsh vegetation were planted to restore the area to its natural state.
 The resulting salt marsh improves water quality, supports surrounding ecosystems, and provides a nursery habitat for juvenile fish species and other marine life.

 Oyster reefs are incredibly beneficial to our waterways.
 They provide habitat structure for small fish; protect and stabilize our shorelines; and greatly improve our water quality by filtering up to two gallons of water per hour per oyster.
-As an owner of vast amounts of shoreline in Charleston Harbor, SCPA looks for opportunities to partner with others to further oyster restoration efforts in the future.
+As an owner of vast amounts of shoreline in Charleston Harbor, SC Ports looks for opportunities to partner with others to further oyster restoration efforts in the future.

-SCPA’s stormwater ponds and best management practices at Wando Welch Terminal captures runoff from rain, and the Port’s stormwater management system removes pollutants from the water before it reaches the Wando River.
+SC Ports’ stormwater ponds and best management practices at Wando Welch Terminal captures runoff from rain, and the Port’s stormwater management system removes pollutants from the water before it reaches the Wando River.
 This effort reduces the amount of sediment and impurities flowing into our waterways.

-S.C.
-Ports’ environmental management systems prevent spills from occurring in the first place, as well as contain any spills if they do occur, helping to ensure contaminants do not enter our waters.
+SC Ports’ environmental management systems prevent spills from occurring in the first place, as well as contain any spills if they do occur, helping to ensure contaminants do not enter our waters.

-Operation Clean Sweep
+Supporting Operation Clean Sweep

-S.C.
-Ports supports Operation Clean Sweep, a global commitment to ensure all handling of synthetic resins involves environmental stewardship and good housekeeping to protecting our waterways and environment.
+SC Ports supports Operation Clean Sweep, a global commitment to ensure all handling of synthetic resins involves environmental stewardship and good housekeeping to protecting our waterways and environment.